Symi sailing holidays

 Catamaran anchored off the beach in St Basil bay - Ormos Ag Vasíleios, looking ENE.

-The white Church of St Basil - Εκκλησία Άγιος Βασίλειος is just visible to the North (left) of the beach.
+The white Church of St Basil - Εκκλησία Άγιος Βασίλειος is just visible to the north (left) of the beach.

 St Basil anchorage on Symi island.